Dryophytes gratiosus: Breeding

 Dryophytes gratiosus is a polygynous species, the female choosing the male on the basis of his call.
 They use multiple call characteristics concurrently to select a mate and can be quite choosy.
 One study researched that for the males to win over a female, the males will arrive at the breeding ponds earlier in the night.
 The study goes on to present forth the evidence that the males who arrive earlier have a higher probability of mating than the males that arrived late.
 Females however will generally use call amplitude and frequency to select a mate, as these characteristics correlate to body size.
 So females do look at the duration as well as call rate when picking a mate, and it isn't just as simple as whoever has the longer call or calls more frequently.
 Females will choose the right mate with greater amplitude.
 These females will use triangulation.
 Triangulation is used to find a male's location by his call, finding others around the male, and to assess the distance between them.
 Males remain still while calling until the female initiates amplexus by nudging the male.
-The barking tree frog, reproduces aquatically but migrates to land to lay their eggs.
+The barking tree frog breeds in a wide variety of shallow wetlands, with adults migrating from arboreal and terrestrial areas to breeding sites.
 Breeding typically occurs over two or three months, the months differing depending on the location.
 In Kentucky, Dryophytes gratiosus usually breads between mid June to late July, April to July in North Carolina and Alabama, and March to August in Louisiana and Florida.
 Most male Dryophytes gratiosus have been reported calling in an inflated condition at the surface of shallow water, usually among aquatic vegetation.
 After mating, both sexes move inland to higher grasses.
 Females lay anywhere from 1,500 and 4,000 eggs at a time.
 When these eggs hatch, grow into tadpoles, or the tailed larva of an amphibian.
 Tadpoles can be nearly 5 cm in length.